Go directly to product information

 Offer Not available - see explanation

-Ceylon cinnamon is called 'true cinnamon', and rightly so, because that is the Botanical name.
-You can instantly recognize Ceylon cinnamon by its thin layers of bark, the way they're rolled, and its fantastic fragrance!
+Ceylon cinnamon is called 'true cinnamon', and rightly so, because that is the botanical name.
+You recognize Ceylon cinnamon immediately by the thin layers of bark and the way they are rolled, and the fantastic scent!

-Ceylon cinnamon is the dried bark of a tree found only in certain humid, tropical regions, such as (formerly) Ceylon, now Sri Lanka.
+Ceylon cinnamon is the dried bark of a tree found only in certain humid, tropical regions, such as on (formerly) Ceylon, now called Sri Lanka.
 This cinnamon comes from the young shoots of the tree and has been carefully stripped of its woody layer.
-This cinnamon is therefore smooth and full of aroma.
+As a result, the cinnamon is supple and full of aroma.

 Only the bark of young shoots is suitable for making cinnamon.
-For this purpose, the new, six-month-old shoots are cut down every two years and then peeled.
-The cinnamon tree has the ability to continually produce new shoots, allowing the bark to be harvested every few years.
+To this end, the new, six-month-old young shoots are sawn off once every two years and only then peeled.
+The cinnamon tree has the ability to continually form fresh shoots, allowing the bark to be harvested every few years.

-The smaller pieces of bark are rolled into longer lengths, creating a meter-long roll.
-Only when this long roll has dried sufficiently are the "sticks" cut from it.
+The smaller pieces of bark are rolled into longer lengths, creating a one-meter-long roll.
+Only when this long roll has dried sufficiently are the 'sticks' cut from it.

-Ceylon cinnamon represents only a small portion of total cinnamon production, which consists primarily of the thicker, less aromatic bark of other cinnamon cultivars (cassia).
+Ceylon cinnamon makes up only a small part of total cinnamon production, which consists mainly of the thicker, less aromatic bark of other cinnamon cultures (cassia).
 The best Ceylon cinnamon comes from Sri Lanka and Madagascar.
-Much ground cinnamon comes from Indonesia from the Cinnamomum burmanii or korintje, a name you'll rarely encounter on packaging.
+Much ground cinnamon originates from Indonesia from Cinnamomum burmanii, or korintje, a name you will rarely see on packaging.

 Usage

-Cinnamon is used in sweet and savory dishes and is an ingredient in many spice blends, including ras el hanout and speculoos spices.
-Common uses for cinnamon include desserts and baked goods, from cookies and cakes to bread.
+Cinnamon is used in sweet and savory dishes and is an ingredient in many spice blends, including ras el hanout and speculaas spice mix.
+Common uses of cinnamon are in desserts and baked goods, from cookies and cakes to bread.

-By using cinnamon sticks instead of powder, the dosage of cinnamon can be easily adjusted to the desired taste, because the stick can be removed during preparation, similar to a bouquet garni or a tea bag.
+By using cinnamon sticks instead of powder, the cinnamon dosage can be precisely adjusted to the desired taste, as the stick can be removed during preparation, similar to a bouquet garni or a tea bag.

 Features: